Don't Tap the Glass: Promotion

 Hours after the album's release, Tyler, the Creator released a music video for "Stop Playing with Me", which featured cameos from Clipse (brothers Pusha T and Malice), LeBron James, and Maverick Carter.

 In the following days after, Tyler released five videos with the songs "Sucka Free", "Don't Tap That Glass / Tweakin'", "Ring Ring Ring" and "Big Poe" to further promote the album, these videos would consist of people dancing to the album and flashing the logo of the album in the last few seconds.
-The videos with "Don't Tap That Glass / Tweaking" were released separately, rather than both parts being in one video.
-The video for the second part of "Don't Tap That Glass / Tweaking" was released early via a locked Instagram story on Tyler's Instagram page CHROMAKOPIA.
+The videos with "Don't Tap That Glass / Tweakin" were released separately, rather than both parts being in one video.
+The video for the second part of "Don't Tap That Glass / Tweakin" was released early via a locked Instagram story on Tyler's Instagram page CHROMAKOPIA.

 On July 23, 2025, Tyler held a second listening party in the Under the ‘K’ Bridge Park in Brooklyn, New York.
 A music video for "Sugar on My Tongue", directed by Tyler himself, was released on August 12, 2025.
 A music video for "Sucka Free" was released on August 27, 2025.

-To further promote the album, Tyler will also embark on a Latin American tour in March 2026, headlining Festival Estéreo Picnic and the South American editions of Lollapalooza, and with solo shows in San José, Mexico City, Guadalajara and San Juan.
+To further promote the album, Tyler has embarked on a Latin American tour in March 2026, headlining Festival Estéreo Picnic and the South American editions of Lollapalooza, and with solo shows in San José, Mexico City, Guadalajara and San Juan.